KsaweryL/Encryption-and-compression-engine/README.md

 # Encryption-and-compression-engine

-Engine that encrypts the message using the Huffman Method and compresses it before putting it in the file.
+Engine that encrypts the message using the Huffman Method and compresses it before putting it into the file.